Introduction to the NI Period Dignity Pilot Scheme

 Support for schools

-All schools should follow the Period Dignity policy and guidance document they received earlier this year to check their allocated budget for free products and place orders on the EA iProcurement portal.
+All schools should follow the Period Dignity policy and guidance document they received earlier this year, check their allocated budget for free products and place orders on the EA iProcurement portal.

 CCEA is requesting that schools nominate a Period Dignity Key Contact for communication and training purposes via this online form.
 Larger post-primary schools may wish to identify an additional key contact.

-These representatives will be notified of further details regarding the Period Dignity and Menstrual Wellbeing Teacher Professional Learning Webinars which are now open for registration.
+These representatives will be notified of further details regarding the Period Dignity and Menstrual Wellbeing resources and Teacher Professional Learning webinars.

 All queries in relation to the Period Dignity policy and guidance document from schools should be directed to CCEA using the contact details below.